eduardoAmroginski/product-stock-control/README.md

 ## Objective

-This application has the objective to examplefy a product stock control from a store.
+This application has the objective to exemplify a product stock control from a store.